open limp poker strategy

 When this type of player open raises, you can safely get out of the way with all but your very strongest hands.

-Hands like AA, KK, and QQ are your biggest moneymaking preflop hands in NLHE.
-If you limp throughout a session and only open raise when you have a monster like AA, you’re basically turning your hand face up and giving away any chance of getting action.
+Strong starting hands are how you’ll make a lot of your money in poker.
+If you limp throughout a session and only open-raise when you have a monster, you’re basically turning your hand face up and giving away any chance of getting action.

 When Can Limping Actually Be Good?